- Researchers from the University of Munich find evidence of a supernova near Earth.

 Supernovas are amazingly bright explosions of stars at the end of their lives.
 A recent study found a blast 4.5 million light-years away could release as much as 10 times the amount of energy that a sun can emit in its lifetime.
 It also spreads a tremendous amount of chemicals all throughout the cosmos.
 Just-released research looked at such a spread and found that concentrations of particular elements point to a supernova near Earth just 2.5 million years ago.

 The scientists, led by Dr. Gunther Korschinek from the Technical University of Munich, focused their study on ferromanganese crusts.
 These marine sediments, composed mainly of iron and manganese oxides, grow in time and jut out from the water.
 This makes them great record-keepers of chemicals in the water around them.
-While examining these ferromanganese crusts from locations in the Pacific Ocean, the team found not only the isotope 60Fe, but also 53Mn.
+While examining these ferromanganese crusts from locations in the Pacific Ocean, the team found not only the isotope Fe-60, but also Mn-53.
 The samples came from 1,589 meters (5,213 feet) down to 5,120 meters (3.18 miles) down.

-What does the presence of 60Fe tell the researchers?
+What does the presence of Fe-60 tell the researchers?
 It’s half-life of 2.6 million years indicates that it was created in a nearby supernova explosion in relatively recently times.
 Otherwise, 60Fe would have decayed into nickel.

 One other explanation for the presence of the isotope is its possible creation in the death throes of asymptotic giant branch (AGB) stars.
 But the presence of 53Mn, which cannot be produced by such stars, clearly points to supernovae as the origin, think the scientists.